helium/HIP/0008-lorawan-join-routing.md

 do not allow end-user configuration of DevEUI/AppEUI/AppKey.
 Thus the existing model of co-opting the AppEUI to route the join packet is unsuitable and something new is needed.

-In addition, the current scheme for DevAddr allocation (the session address, essentially) is not ideal because we map the 32 bit OUI to the DevAddr directly.
-This will cause problems for large OUIs at the expense of small ones.
-It would be good for OUIs to be able to obtain more address space for their DevAddrs if they're willing to pay for it.

 # Stakeholders
 [stakeholders]: #stakeholders